kittn/generator-kittn/app/templates/src/stash/images/css-images/svg/readme.txt

-SVG images with a planed png fallback comes in this directory.
+Put your 'svg' Images in this Folder.